-- 6.4.
+6.4.
 Additional Purchase Options.
 If the state wishes to provide services under the plan through cost effective alternatives or the purchase of family coverage, it must request the appropriate option.
-To be approved, the state must address the following: (Section 2105(c)(2) and (3)) (42 CFR 457.1005 and 457.1010) - 6.4.1.
+To be approved, the state must address the following: (Section 2105(c)(2) and (3)) (42 CFR 457.1005 and 457.1010) 6.4.1.
 Cost Effective Coverage.
-Payment may be made to a state in excess of the 10% limitation on use of funds for payments for: 1) other child health assistance for targeted low-income children; 2) expenditures for health services initiatives under the plan for improving the health of children (including targeted low-income children and other low-income children); 3) expenditures for outreach activities as provided in section 2102(c)(1) under the plan; and 4) other reasonable costs incurred by the state to administer the plan, if it demonstrates the following (42CFR 457.1005(a)): - 6.4.1.1.
+Payment may be made to a star excess of the 10% limitation on use of funds for payments 1) other child health assistance for targeted low-income ch 2) expenditures for health services initiatives under the plaimproving the health of children (including targeted low-incohildren and other low-income children); 3) expenditures for outreach activities as provided in section 2102(c)(1) under plan; and 4) other reasonable costs incurred by the state the administer the plan, if it demonstrates the following (42CF 457.1005(a)): 6.4.1.1.
 Coverage provided to targeted low-income children through such expenditures must meet the coverage requirements above; Describe the coverage provided by the alternative delivery system.
-The state may cross reference section 6.2.1 6.2.28.
-(Section 2105(c)(2)(B)(i)) (42CFR 457.1005(b)) - 6.4.1.2.
-The cost of such coverage must not be greater, on an average per child basis, than the cost of coverage that would otherwise be provided for the coverage described above; Describe the cost of such coverage on an average per child basis.
-(Section 2105(c)(2)(B)(ii)) (42CFR 457.1005(b)) - 6.4.1.3.
+The state may cross reference section 6.2.1 - 6.2.28.
+(Section 2105(c)(2)(B)(i)) (42CFR 457.1005(b)) 6.4.1. , The cost of such coverage must not be greater, on an average per child basis, than the cost of coverage that would otherwise be provided for the coverage described above; Describe the cost of such coverage on an average per child basis.
+(Section 2105(c)(2)(B)(ii)) (42CFR 457.1005(b)) 6.4.1.
 The coverage must be provided through the use of a community-based health delivery system, such as through contracts with health centers receiving funds under section 330 of the Public Health Service Act or with hospitals such as those that receive disproportionate share payment adjustments under section 1886(c)(5)(F) or 1923 of the Social Security Act.
 Describe the community-based delivery system.
-(Section 2105(c)(2)(B)(iii)) (42CFR 457.1005(a)) - 6.4.2.
-Describe the plan to purchase family coverage.
-Payment may be made to a state for the purpose of family coverage under a group health plan or health insurance coverage that includes coverage of targeted lowincome children, if it demonstrates the following: (Section 2105(c)(3)) (42CFR 457.1010)
+(Section 2105(c)(2)(B)(iii)) (42CFR 457.1005(a)) 6.4.2. family of purpos se of Family Coverage.
+Describe the plan to purchase coverage.
+Payment may be made to a state for the e of family coverage under a group health plan or health nee coverage that includes coverage of targeted lowincome children, if it demonstrates the following: (Section 2105(c)(3)) (42CFR 457.1010)

-6.4.2.1.
+- 6.4.2.1.
 Purchase of family coverage is cost-effective relative to the amounts that the state would have paid to obtain comparable coverage only of the targeted low-income children involved; and (Describe the associated costs for purchasing the family coverage relative to the coverage for the low income children.)
-(Section 2105(c)(3)(A)) (42CFR 457.1010(a)) 6422 The state accurace that the family coverage would not
+(Section 2105(c)(3)(A)) (42CFR 457.1010(a)) - 6.4.2.2.

-- 6.4.2.2.
 The state assures that the family coverage would not otherwise substitute for health insurance coverage that would be provided to such children but for the purchase of family coverage.
 (Section 2105(c)(3)(B)) (42CFR 457.1010(b)) - 6.4.2.3.
 The state assures that the coverage for the family otherwise meets title XXI requirements.
 (42CFR 457.1010(c))